code-shaper/code-shaper-website/docs/getting-started/set-up-a-monorepo.md

 nvm use        # use the required version of node npm install    # install dependencies

-# Install Code Shaper plugins that we will need for this project
-npm install @code-shaper/react @code-shaper/plugin

-# Initialize the git repo
+# Initialize a git repo in the current directory
 git init

 # Make an initial commit